FEATURE image: Fallingwater, Frank Lloyd Wright, Mill Run, Pennsylvania. March 2010. Author’s photograph.

 The house was intended as a weekend retreat for the Edgar J. Kaufmann and family, owners of a Pittsburgh department store.
 The area of land had been a summer camp for the department store employees.
 Wright’s house, completed in 1937, is built partly over a waterfall on Bear Run, a tributary of the Youghiogheny River, in the Appalachians.

 FEATURE image: P.A.-Renoir, A Luncheon at Bougival, 1881, The Phillips Collection, Washington, D.C.
 The Seventh Impressionist Exhibition – 1882.

 By John P. Walsh

-In the five years between the “balanced and coherent” Third Impressionist Art Exhibition in April 1877 and the penultimate Seventh Impressionist Art Exhibition in March 1882 which included Gustave Caillebotte’s The Bezique Game, many significant changes had occurred in the art world.
+In the five years between the “balanced and coherent” Third Impressionist Art Exhibition in April 1877 and the penultimate Seventh Impressionist Art Exhibition in March 1882 which included Gustave Caillebotte’s The Bezique Game, significant changes had occurred in the art world.

-Two major developments were especially impactful for the band of independent and ever-varying avant-garde artists known as the “impressionists.”
-The first was that, after 1877, the group had fallen apart.
+One major development that was especially impactful for the band of independent and ever-varying avant-garde artists known as the “impressionists” was that, after 1877, the group had fallen apart.

-The Third Impressionist Exhibition in 1877 organized by Caillebotte and Camille Pissarro (1830-1903) demonstrated the benefit of a marketing plan within a professional arts organization.
-Caillebotte’s attempted follow-up to host an impressionist exhibition in 1878, however, failed to get it off the ground.
+The Third Impressionist Exhibition in 1877 organized by Caillebotte and Camille Pissarro (1830-1903) demonstrated the benefit of a detailed marketing plan within a professional arts organization.
+Caillebotte’s attempted follow-up to host an impressionist exhibition in 1878, however, failed to get off the ground.

-It wasn’t for his lack of trying.
-In 1877, Caillebotte could measure success by 18-count modern art artists under a new brand name, along with 230 works, and show attendance numbers up from the first and second exhibitions by almost four fold.
-Picture sales were also up.
+It wasn’t for any lack of his trying.
+In 1877, Caillebotte could measure success in the Third show by 18-count modern artists under a new brand name, along with 230 works.
+Show attendance numbers were up from the first and second exhibitions almost four fold.
+Picture sales were up.

-In less than one year, the enterprise devolved to nothing tangible because of a lack of collective aesthetic and business coherence among the artists in terms of artistic and business outlook.
-Seeds of destruction among this klatch of mostly young, avant-garde artists became evident during the 1877 show.
+In less than one year, the enterprise devolved to nothing tangible.
+This was because of a lack of collective coherence among the artists in terms of artistic and business outlook.
+Seeds of destruction among this klatch of mostly young, avant-garde artists became increasingly evident during the “glorious” 1877 show.